 Los Angeles and other West Coast cities earned top spots

 After reviewing the variables, it is no surprise that the Los Angeles-Long Beach metropolitan area took the #1 spot on this list.
+The average rent in Los Angeles is affordable, and there’s always a chance to bump into a Hollywood celebrity.
 Options for after-work dining and entertainment are seemingly endless, with over 100,000 options.
 Additionally, the city’s public transportation system, wide availability of hotels, and major airport make it especially ideal for business travelers.
 Other West Coast cities that earned top rankings include San Diego (#10) and San Francisco-Oakland metropolitan area (#8).

 East Coast cities